 The overall fiscal impact is minimal.
 This supplemental largely serves to clean up projects and the accounting for them in the various funds.

 Information can be obtained from the City Clerk.

-"I move that we forward Ordinance No. 2015-1023 to the December 19th City Council meeting for further consideration".
+"I move to adopt Ordinance No. 2015-1023 as presented".